songbinliu/kubeletPod/README.md

 # kubeletPod
 Tester to get Metrics from Kubelets and Pods from K8s API server.
+When we want to monitor the Pods in a Kubernetes cluster, we need the pod's information (labels, resource limit/requests), as wells as the resource(CPU/Memory/Network) usage by containers.

+Pods' information can be got from Kubernetes' API server, and the resource usage metrics can be got by scraping the kubelets.
+However, different versions/platforms/flavors(such as openshift, GKE) of Kubernetes clusters have different settings.
+For example, to access GKE's API server, [it is best to use the in-cluster settings](https://github.com/kubernetes/client-go/issues/242), otherwise, the client needs to install `gcloud`.

+So the purpose of this project is to **help developer find the best way to get metrics from kubelets, and get Pods from Kubernetes API server **.

 ## kubelet Port for metrics
 |-|Kubernetes|Openshfit|GKE|